Reviews You Can Rely On

 Credit: Ally Arcuri

 Before diving in, it's important to decide if road-specific running shoes are the best choice for you.
 If you run primarily on roads, sidewalks, the treadmill, or a track, you are in the right spot.
 Even if you take an occasional cruise through dirt roads and light cross-country trails, a road-running shoe will likely be your best option.
-If you are more interested in bombing down rocky trails, our lineup of epic trail running shoes will have better options for you, many of which crossover onto roads beautifully.
+If you are more interested in bombing down rocky trails, our trail running shoe review will have better options for you, many of which crossover onto roads beautifully.

 What's the Best Value?